zaahidali/Learn-go-language/budget_management_system_orm/readme.md

 - `make run`: runs the application
 - `make migrate-up`: applies all up migrations
 - `make migrate-down`: rolls back all migrations
-- `make create-migration <table>`: creates a new migration for the specified table
+- `make create-migration <name>`: creates a new migration with the specified name
-- `make remove-migration <migration>`: removes a specified migration
+- `make remove-migration <migration>`: removes a specified migration file.

 ## Development